Snoring or sleep apnea: they can be quite different things

-About 90 million Americans suffer from snoring activity during sleep.
-While half of these people are “simple snorer’s” or primary snorers, the other half may have a serious sleep disorder called Obstructive Sleep Apnea (OSA).
-The two conditions are often inaccurately used interchangeably and may be incorrectly treated as a result.
-While OSA will almost always leads to loud and frequent snoring, snoring does not always indicate OSA.
+Millions of Americans suffer from snoring activity during sleep.
+While some of these people are “simple snorers” or primary snorers, many have a serious sleep disorder called Obstructive Sleep Apnea (OSA).

 Understanding the differences between sleep apnea and primary snoring is the first step to effective treatment of both conditions.
 For all the people across the country who are getting nudged or elbowed throughout the night from frustrated bed partners, it’s important to know what their snoring means, and how they can silence it.